Toll Free USA & Canada: 1-800-704-6234

 Return to the Galapagos Legend, check out and transfer to the Baltra airport.
 Return flight to Quito or Guayaquil.
 International flight may depart after 5pm today to Lima.
 Overnight in Lima.

 A short flight brings us to the famous Inca city of Cuzco.
-After checking into our hotel, we set out to explore the incredible capital of the Inca Empire.
+After checking into your hotel, we’ll head out to explore the incredible capital of the Inca Empire.
 We head to the picturesque Plaza de Armas to the fascinating cathedral to see the colonial influence in the city, and we can admire the stunning architecture of the church and also the native influences subtly woven in into the artwork.
 Onwards to Qoricancha church, where the colonial and Incan architectures are on display side-by-side directly contrasted with each other.
-Afterwards we make our way above the city to the imposing fortress of Sacsaywaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
+Afterwards we make our way above the city to the imposing fortress of Sacsayhuaman where we can marvel at the incredible stonework and architecture of the Inca civilization.
 We head back to Cuzco in the late afternoon.